Idaho - List View

 Craters of the Moon is a vast ocean of lava flows with scattered islands of cinder cones and sagebrush.
 We invite you to explore this "weird and scenic landscape" where yesterday's volcanic events are likely to continue tomorrow...

 Do you know horses evolved in North America?
-The Hagerman Horse, Equus simplicidens, is the first true horse.
+The Hagerman Horse, Equus simplicidens, is the first true one toed horse.
 It's the park's most famous fossil but we have fossil evidence of over two hundred different species.
 From saber-toothed cat, mastodon, bear, camel, and ground sloth, to much smaller animals like rodents and frogs, the scientific study of Pliocene fossils is the key to Hagerman.

 National Geologic Trail